anatolii-serzhantov/billionaires-research/README.md

 ### 2. Dynamic of a net worth of selected person
 This line chart shows how person's net worth during the period under consideration
 * Text labels combine the current value, percentage difference to the previous period, and absolute deviation from the previous period in one line.
-* Automatic color coding of metric has been implemented.
 When a metric is declining, the text is colored red with a marker (↓), when it is increasing, it is colored green (↑), and when there is no change, it is colored  gray.
 ![Dynamic of a net worth of selected person](images/dynamic_of_a_net_worth.gif)

 ### 3. Comparison of a dynamic of a net worth among various person
 On this line chart it is possible to choose two or more individuals for comparison
 * Text labels combine the current value, percentage difference to the previous period, and absolute deviation from the previous period in one line.
-* Automatic color coding of metric has been implemented.
 When a metric is declining, the text is colored red with a marker (↓), when it is increasing, it is colored green (↑), and when there is no change, it is colored  gray.
 ![comparison of a dynamic of a net worth](images/comparison_of_a_dynamic_of_a_net_worth.gif)